khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 <br>

 ## w6 sensemaking
-- while I setup the system, please log in to your computers and remind yourself of your [Covid19 related responsibilities](assets/doc/covid-reminder.md)

 ### discuss progress
 - would you like to present your progress to your class?
 - do you have any questions regarding your assignment?

 This week I will introduce
-- ideas to consider regarding making sense of the world i.e. sensemaking including secular meditation techniques with focus on auditory entrainment
+- ideas to consider regarding making sense of the world i.e. sensemaking including secular meditation techniques with a focus on auditory entrainment

 ### homework
 - explore how objective your sensemaking is